 -

-Strong frame/suspension specs in multiple models
+Strong frame and suspension specs in several models

 -